Singer Aaron Carter dead at 34

 A representative for his older brother, Nick Carter, also confirmed his death.

-The Los Angeles County Sheriff's Department said it received a call about a death at a home in Lancaster, California, just before 11 a.m.
-Saturday.
-A person was pronounced dead at the scene.
-The sheriff's department said authorities are investigating.
+In a Saturday evening news release, the Los Angeles County Sheriff's Department said it received a 911 call from a home in Lancaster, California, at about 11 a.m.
+Saturday from a house sitter who said she found a man unresponsive in a bathtub.
+The dispatcher advised her to start CPR, the sheriff's department said.

+Deputies and L.A.
+County Fire Department paramedics responded to the home and pronounced the man dead at the scene, the sheriff's department said.

+The sheriff's department said authorities are investigating, and would not immediately confirm the victim's identity.

 In addition to releasing five albums, Carter appeared on Nickelodeon, and toured with the boyband The Backstreet Boys for some time.
 His older brother was a member of that group.